hussam95/google-takeout-json-to-csv/README.md

 2. `parser.py` is the engine of this repository.
 This file has the recursive logic that is used in main.py to parse incoming jsons into csvs

-3. `schema.py` solves the problem of loosing correspondence in the output csvs that may aruse due to missing keys/values in the jsons
+3. `schema.py` solves the problem of loosing correspondence in the output csvs that may arise due to missing keys/values in the jsons.

 4. `json_editor.py` appends empty values against missing values in the incoming jsons.
 It makes use of `schema.py` to make that happen.

 ## How to Use
 Run `main.py` using terminal.
-Provide --input and --dest arguments which correspond to the input and output locations.
+Provide `--input` and `--dest` arguments which correspond to the input and output locations.

 Here is an example of how you can use your terminal to run this repository: